noaione/yuusha-shoukan-ln/sources/v02/chapter2.md

 The moment I timidly told them, the two of them stiffened, as if time had completely stopped.

-And a little later, Lilia-san asked me with a pale.... or rather, with a face that looked like it had completely lost its color.
+And a little later, Lilia-san asked me with a pale... or rather, with a face that looked like it had completely lost its color.

 [...She would come visit?
 Death King-sama will?
 It's not that you're actually